Your Omaha ERP balances policy reserves and bushels in the same general ledger

 Exactly what you get

 A finance system where your insurance reserves, ag commodity positions, and capex live in one ledger and reconcile to one number.
 Premium earns on schedule, contracts mark to market automatically, intercompany eliminations run in minutes, and your auditor gets a single trail.
-It connects to the same data your custom CRM (Customer Relationship Management) development, business intelligence dashboards, and accounting software development efforts pull from, so finance stops being the bottleneck for every other system.
+It connects to the same data your custom CRM (Customer Relationship Management) development, business intelligence (BI) dashboards, and accounting software development efforts pull from, so finance stops being the bottleneck for every other system.

 How to choose a developer in Omaha